 This differential diagnosis helps healthcare providers spot the source and ensure an effective and tailored treatment plan to address the underlying cause of your dizziness and vomiting symptoms.

+Treatment may include medications and therapies focused on lightheadedness treatments, helping to manage symptoms and improve balance.
 Treatment options for dizziness and vomiting vary based on the severity and symptoms but typically include:

 Antihistamines, antiemetics, and vestibular suppressants to manage symptoms.